zheka2304/raytracing-voxel-engine/README.md

 # Voxel Raytracer

-Lightweight SVO voxel raytracer, built with OpenGL and C++, focused mostly on optimizing lighting right now.
+SVO voxel raytracer, built with OpenGL and C++, focused mostly on optimizing lighting right now.
 Operates on chunked worlds, generated or loaded in real time, so it supports both loading voxel models and procedural endless world generation.

 # Data structure